rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 ### PRODUCT 3 - Cloud-connected alerting devices

+MAKE FOR SALE: A button on bathroom exits that when pressed, sends an SMS or email to whoever <strong>we pre-configure</strong>.

 0. Configure an Amazon IoT button that connect to AWS cloud reaches SMS, phones, and emails (<strong>"bathroom needs attention"</strong>).
 0. Configure the Pi to connect to AWS cloud running pre-built apps